@timharford's article So Many Numbers, So Little Time yesterday prompted me to think about the causal relationship between regulation and complexity

 (In consequence, many start-up companies are designed to be acquired by a large company rather than undergo the massive administrative costs of a public flotation.
 Some commentators suggest that this tendency reduces the contribution of start-up companies to the macroeconomic goals of growth and full employment.)

-See also Requisite Variety and Wall Street Regulation (May 2012)
+See also Compliance and Control (May 2005), Requisite Variety and Wall Street Regulation (May 2012)

 (updated October 15th 2012)